Over the past year, event organizers have continued to resiliently adapt their events to the formats that health standards require.

 First, we saw a simple transition from physical events to virtual formats, which was a lesser evil given the ban on all physical gatherings.
 We believe that this simple transition is not enough.

-We may be going against the grain, but at Digitevent we believe that hybrid will only work for certain specific types of events (detailed below).
+We may be going against popular opinion, but at Digitevent we believe that hybrid will only work for certain specific types of events (detailed below).

 We need to lay the groundwork and understand which formats are best suited to which events